RamanAgrawal/ai-linkedin-comment-generator/README.md

 ## 🙏 Acknowledgments

 - LinkedIn for providing the platform
-- OpenAI for GPT-4 API
+- DeepSeek for providing affordable, high-quality AI API
 - Chrome Extensions community for best practices
 - All contributors and users who make this project better